anthonytruongg/anthonytruongg/README.md

 # About Me :)

-- 👋 Hi, I’m @anthonytruongg, a Computer Engineering Student!
+- 👋 Hi, I am majoring in Computer Engineering.
 - 👀 I am interested in full-stack or back-end software development.
 - 💪 When I am not coding, I enjoy keeping an active lifestyle.